 - Disciplinary procedure

-However sceptical the employer may be about the employee’s condition, it's always advisable to consider seeking a medical assessment.
-This is particularly crucial where the employee appears to have a stress-related illness, such as depression, as he or she may not be in a position to give an accurate picture of his state of health and the complaint might well be genuine.
+It's always advisable to consider seeking a medical assessment.
+This is particularly crucial where the employee appears to have a stress-related illness, such as depression, as he or she may not be in a position to give an accurate picture of his or her state of health and the complaint might well be genuine.

-The OHA should get as much relevant background information as possible and clear guidance as to what the employer requires him to address.
+Gain as much relevant background information as possible and clear guidance as to what the employer requires him or her to address.
 Broadly speaking, this will involve an assessment as the employee’s current state of health and the causes of the problem, and any recommended steps to address the situation.
 Any recommendations that are reasonably practicable should be implemented.
 If a recommendation is not feasible, make a note of why.

 How to make reasonable adjustments